 Debuff Boss mobs.

 Major/Minor Fracture and Major/minor Breach, will debuff the mobs for everyone, while you also can benefit personally from Champion Points and gear passives that will Debuff mobs.
 All of these Debuffs will benefit you and your ESO DPS.

-Major Fracture reduces the enemy’s physical resistance by 5280, while minor fracture reduces physical resistance by 1320.
+Major Fracture reduces the enemy’s physical resistance by 5280, while Minor fracture reduces physical resistance by 1320.
 And they stack debuffing the mob by 6600 in total.

-Skills that gives Major Fracture:
+Skills that give Major Fracture:

 - Dragonknight: Ardent Flame skill – Noxious Breath (Morph) AoE